parthasarathisambe/design-patterns/README.md

 - Improves code readability and reusability.
 - Can create different representations of the same object (e.g., vegetarian pizza, meat lovers’ pizza).

+### Prototype
+The Prototype Pattern creates new objects by copying an existing object, known as the prototype, instead of creating objects from scratch.
+It is particularly useful when the object creation process is expensive or complex, and cloning provides a more efficient way to create new instances.

+#### Real-World Example
+Imagine you’re creating a document editing application.
+You have predefined templates for resumes, letters, and reports.
+Instead of building a new document from scratch each time, you can copy an existing template and make modifications as needed.
+Prototype pattern allows you to quickly create new documents by cloning predefined templates, saving time and effort

+#### Advantages
+- Cloning objects is often faster than creating new ones, especially for resource-heavy objects.
+- Eliminates the need for complex constructors when creating similar objects.
+- The cloned object can be modified without affecting the prototype.
+- You don’t need to create multiple subclasses for similar configurations; you can clone and modify prototypes instead.

 ## Structural Patterns
 Structural Design Patterns focus on how objects and classes are composed to form larger structures.
 They simplify relationships between objects, making them easier to manage and extend.